-SUBCONTRACT An agreement entered into by a contractor with any of the following: a provider delegated some of its management functions or responsibilities to provide covered services to its members; or a person, agency or organization that a fiscal agent has entered into a contract, agreement, purchase order or lease (or leases of real property) to obtain space, supplies, equipment or services provided under the
+- (1) A provider of health care who agrees to furnish covered services to members. - (2)A person, agency or organization with which the Contractor has contracted or delegated some of its management/administrative functions or responsibilities - (3) A person, agency or organization with which a fiscal agent has entered into a contract, agreement, purchase order or lease (or leases of real property) to obtain space, supplies, equipment or services provided under the AHCCCS agreement.